-Bachelor of Music with a major in piano and a split minor in organ and voice.
-Started lessons at age eight and have been teaching for around 40 years.
+Attended Florida State University and completed Bachelor of Music at University of Alabama in Huntsville with a major in piano and a split minor in organ and voice.
+Started lessons at age eight and have been teaching for over 40 years.
 I am a member of Music Teacher's National Association, Alabama Music Teacher's Association and Huntsville Music Teacher's Association and enter interested and qualified students in auditions and competitions.
 I have taught ages 3 through 72 and have been active in several types of music - Directing orchestras for musicals, directing choirs, playing bells and percussion in Concert Bands, and playing keyboard in a Big Swing Band.

-I teach 30- to 45- minute lessons once a week and ask students to pay by the lesson.
-My fee is $25 per lesson.
+I teach 30 minute lessons for $30, 45 minute lessons for $45 and hour lessons for $60 once a week and ask students to pay by the lesson.

 I began piano lessons at age 8 and have always enjoyed music in all its various forms.
 As I grew, I knew that my greatest joy would be in helping others to learn the wonderful effects that music can have on individuals and also how it can be therapeutic to the soul.